Article by Jeff Valliere

 Ride: 9.5, Fit: 9, Value: 9, Style: 10, Traction: 10, Rock Protection: 10

 Index to all RTR reviews: HERE

-The Peregrine Ice+ 3 is available from Saucony HERE and from our other partners below
+The Bushido II GTX is available now from La Sportiva and from our partners below.

 Comments and Questions Welcome Below!

 Please let us know mileage, paces, race distances, and currently preferred shoes

 RoadTrailRun receives a commission on purchases at the stores below.

 Your purchases help support RoadTrailRun.
 Thanks!